 Return to main Vanishing B.C. page Return to home page

-Page last updated March 29, 2008
+Page last updated August 18, 2020

 I know of two historical books written about this area.
 One concerns the photographs of Mattie Gunterman and is called Flapjacks and Photographs.
 The other is by Milton and Rosemarie Parent of Nakusp and is called Circle of Silver on the Lardeau.
-I went in to Beaton but could only find a few old cabins around a modern recreational and cottage area near Gunterman Falls--did I miss something?
+I went in to Beaton but could only find a few old cabins around a modern recreational and cottage area near Gunterman Falls – did I miss something?

-Note from Henry Gunterman: No you did not miss much in Beaton.
+Note from Henry Gunterman, 2005: No you did not miss much in Beaton.
 The old buildings were destroyed during dam construction.
 Only the footprints are apparent at low water.
 Edna Daney lives in Nakusp and is active in the Museum.
 It puts out a calendar with pics from the mid 1900's that is nice.
 Some tape recordings of the old timers were collected by Fred Lade and were donated to the Provincial Archives in the Lade Collection.

+Note from Jill Hunt: I found your site on the internet and wanted to get in touch with you.
+Back in the 1950's a Russian trapper named Jack Kachuk hand built three log cabins on the west side of Trout Lake.
+While building these cabins, Jack lived in a tiny one room cabin built by an unknown trapper in the late 1800's.
+This cabin is still standing on the property.
 My grandparents were very good friends with Jack and spent quite a bit of time at Trout Lake with him.
 When he died in 1961, he willed the cabins to my grandfather.
 My grandfather and Jack hand laid piping a quarter of a mile up the mountain behind the cabins to generate the only electricity Trout Lake had seen until recently.
 The pipeline is still generating electricity for all three cabins.
 Both of my grandparents have passed away and their ashes have been scattered there.
 The cabins remain in the family and we visit there frequently and work very hard at maintaining and caring for this very special place.
+Trout Lake has been a part of my life as far back as I can remember, having been going there since my birth in 1965, I can remember the Trout Lake General Store in the condition that it is in the picture on your website.

 Note from Elisa Elder: In my youth, I spent at least 10 summers (4 weeks at a time) at Trout Lake with my parents.
 I loved the cabins we stayed at -- they were Bob Hunt's and we fished with the Hunts and rented their cabins -- the Mink, Beaver, and I believe, the Martin.
 The cabins were located about 8 miles down the lake from the town.
 Anyway, if you've got more info/photos to share I'd love to see them; plus, I'd be happy to go through my dad's photos and see if there are any old hotel photos and share them with you.
 I'm sure there are, as he was an avid photographer in addition to his love for Trout fishing!